joshi-swetam/Interactive-Visualizations_Canadian_Rental_market/README.md

 ## Description
 Flask code for the app can be located [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/app.py).

-The dashboard for our app has click buttons for four tabs.
+The dashboard for our app has click buttons for four tabs and html script can be located [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/templates/index.html).

  The first one is yearly trend by years.
 It is built using [charts](!https://www.chartjs.org/) javascript library and code for the same is [here](https://github.com/RimpleDabas/Interactive-Visualizations_Canadian_Rental_market/blob/main/app/static/js/app.js).